Orcomp/Boxstarter/Readme.md

   - [Folder Organisation](http://www.howtogeek.com/howto/15677/zen-and-the-art-of-file-and-folder-organization/)
 - Set another text editor as default (instead of notepad): https://www.winhelponline.com/blog/replace-notepad-text-editor-notepad-plus-association
 - Run Sysinternals Autoruns to manage programs that are allowed to startup on their own.
-- Make sure Drives have the right name
+- Make sure Drives have the right name.
+(Run "Disk Management" from the command line.)

 ### Windows